datagnss/datagnss.github.io/gnss/rtk_receiver/NANO/nano-rtk-receiver-esp32.md

 When the progress bar reaches 100%, the upgrade is complete.

 > **Note:**
 After upgrading to 100%, there is a small chance that the following message may appear: "Failed to upload firmware: HTTP error! status: 0."
-In this case, you can ignore the message and press "Home" to return to the homgpage.
+In this case, you can ignore the message and press "Home" to return to the homepage.

 ![](../../../images/gnss/nano/firmware_update_04.png)